Back to blog

 Refresh-aheadCache refreshes before expiryBackground refreshExtra work for unused keys

 For most product systems, cache-aside is a reasonable default.
-Write-through is useful when read-after-write matters and the write rate is manageable.
-Write-behind is risky for canonical data but can work for metrics, counters, or logs where loss and replay rules are explicit.
-Avoid letting the cache become the only place the truth exists unless the system is intentionally designed as an in-memory store with its own durability story.
+Write-through suits the case where read-after-write matters and the write rate stays manageable.
+Write-behind acknowledges the write at the cache and flushes to the database later, which opens a loss window.
+That window is fine for metrics, counters, or logs where the loss and replay rules are spelled out, and it is dangerous for canonical data, which is at risk for exactly the same span.
+Only let the cache become the single home of the truth when the system is deliberately built as an in-memory store with its own durability story.

 Invalidation is part of the write path

-The write path post described the flow as:
+The write path post described the flow this way:

 command -> fact -> effects -> projections

-Cache invalidation is one of those effects, which means it needs the same seriousness as search indexing or notifications.
+Cache invalidation is one of those effects, and it deserves the same care you would give search indexing or notifications.

 For a profile update: